joyeecheung/bluesky-playground/README.md

 $ yarn install
 ```

 There aren't a lot of tests right now.
-Though you could do:
+Though to run the test locally to perform a series actions on a live test account, you could do:

 ```
 cd ./actions